lbs1022/gen-711-final-/README.md

 - Not much difference in coverage or read length, may be hard to filter

 ![plot](15_assembly_output/blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)
+Fig 1.
+Shows the contig length, coverage, and taxonomy of the unfiltered Sample 15 assembly.
+The size of the "blobs" indicates the length of the contigs and where they fall indicates the coverage.

 69 Assembly:
 - Majority under the Genus *Streptomyces*
 - Some differentiation in coverage and read length, should be easier to filter

 ![plot](69_assembly_output/69blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)
+Fig 2.
+Shows the contig length, coverage, and taxonomy of the unfiltered Sample 69 assembly.
+The size of the "blobs" indicates the length of the contigs and where they fall indicates the coverage.

 ## Conclusion
 chat GPT is extremely helpful in the construction of bacterial genomes.
-It helped with trouble shooting and explained why certain programs weren't working when it seemed they should have.
+It helped with troubleshooting and explained why certain programs weren't working when it seemed they should have.